1) What will I learn in the HypnoBirthing classes?

 3) How much do the classes cost?

 Cost is $425 per couple (includes all applicable taxes) for group classes.
 The fee is charged to the pregnant person and she can bring along her chosen birthing companion – such as spouse, partner or other birthing companion of her choice.
-Price includes all materials (handouts, textbook and CD/ digital download).
+Price includes all materials (handouts, textbook, parent workbook and 5 digital recordings).
 A $200 non-refundable deposit* is required at the time of registration (payable by cheque, cash or e-mail transfer) and the balance of the class fee is paid at the first class (by cash or cheque).

 Private classes and Skype classes are also available.
 Please inquire about pricing if interested.